christinajin01/car_image_classification/README.md

 As seen from the matrix plot, Audi Q3 has the lowest recall, whereas Audi Q5 has the highest.

-I've trained this model on a larger dataset with 5,000 train images and 73 model classes, with accuracy and confusion matrix reported below:\
+I've trained this model on a larger dataset with 5,000 train images and 73 labels, with accuracy and confusion matrix reported below:\
 Training accuracy: 0.9995\
 Validation accuracy: 0.813\
 Testing accuracy: 0.827

 ![](https://github.com/christinajin01/car_image_classification/blob/master/plots/cm_5000.png)

-We see that the current architecture is able to perform decently well even with a larger variety of model classes.
+We see that the current architecture is able to perform decently well even with a larger variety of labels.

 ## Limitations & Future work:
 ### 1. Size of dataset: